 Take a look at Commercial Direct’s “menu” to see if our terms and options make sense for you:

-- Property Types: Multifamily, Mixed-Use, Office, Retail, Warehouse, Light Industrial, Self-Storage, Mobile Home Parks, Automotive
+- Property Types: Multifamily, Mixed-Use, Office, Retail, Warehouse, Light Industrial, Self-Storage, Mobile Home Parks, Automotive, Daycare Center, Bar, Restaurant

 - Lending Programs:

-- Complete Program – Straightforward options to help you get the financing you need – on time and hassle-free
+- Platinum Program – Straightforward options to help you get the financing you need – on time and hassle-free

-- Lite Doc Program – No tax returns or 4506T required on all investor transactions
+- Silver Program – No tax returns or 4506T required on all investor transactions

 - Bank Statement Program – Income qualified via 12 months of business bank statements